The Meaning of "Gross Square Feet"

 Gross square feet is not just the total dimensions of floor plans for space that is occupied or able to be occupied.
 It includes common areas, building core and other areas of the building that may be used for maintenance and operations.

-How Is Gross Square Footage Calculated?
+How Gross Square Footage Is Calculated

-The gross square footage of a building includes elevator shafts, vertical penetrations, equipment areas, duct work shafts and stairwells, as well as the usable square footage – the areas occupied by or available to tenants.
+The gross square footage of a building includes elevator shafts, vertical penetrations, equipment areas, ductwork shafts and stairwells, as well as the usable square footage – the areas occupied by or available to tenants.
 It is determined by measuring from the outside faces of the exterior walls, not accounting for cornices, pilasters or buttresses that extend beyond the wall faces.
 Areas that have less than a 3-foot clear ceiling height are not included in the calculation.

 Gross Square Footage Inclusions